How to use MacBook clamshell mode

 3. Turn on the external monitor.

-7. Make sure Bluetooth is turned on and connect your mouse and keyboard using the Bluetooth connection.
+6. Make sure Bluetooth is turned on and connect your mouse and keyboard.
+If you are using external speakers, connect them too.

 Update the power settings: